|

 What Are Proteins?
 Definition, Types & Examples

+What is protein?
+“Protein” refers to the macronutrient found in many foods and drinks.
 People generally say “protein” (or “dietary protein”) when talking about nutrition and “proteins” when discussing the science of how the individual molecules work within your body.
+Dietary protein is a crucial nutrient that keeps your body going.

 Protein • The Nutrition Source